bxparks/AceTime/USER_GUIDE.md

 The `ZoneManager::indexForZoneName()` and `ZoneManager::indexForZoneId()` are
 two useful methods to convert an arbitrary time zone reference (either by zoneName or zoneId) into an index into the registry.

+<a name="CreateForTimeZoneData"></a>
+#### createForTimeZoneData()

+The `ZoneManager::createForTimeZoneDAta()` creates a `TimeZone` from an instance of `TimeZoneData`.
+The `TimeZoneData` can be retrieved from `TimeZone::toTimeZoneData()` method.
+It contains the minimum set of identifiers of a `TimeZone` object in a format that can be serialized easily, for example, to EEPROM.

+<a name="ManualZoneManager"></a>
+#### ManualZoneManager

+The `ManualZoneManager` is an implementation of `ZoneManager` that implements only the `createForTimeZoneData()` method, and handles only `TimeZoneData::kTypeManual`.
+In other words, it can only create `TimeZone` objects with fixed standard and DST offsets.

+This class reduces the amount of conditional code (using `#if` statements) needed in applications which are normally targeted to use `BasicZoneManager` and `ExtendedZoneManager`, but are sometimes targeted to small-memory microcontrollers (typically AVR chips), for testing purposes for example.
+This class allows many of the function and constructor signatures to remain the same, reducing the amount of conditional code.

+If an application is specifically targeted to a low-memory chip, and it is known at compile-time that only `TimeZone::kTypeManual` are supported, then you should not need to use the `ManualZoneManager`.
+You can use `TimeZone::forTimeOffset()` factory method directory.

 <a name="TZDatabaseVersion"></a>
 ### TZ Database Version